CloudCannon/documentation/_overview/2_tour.md

 ![Front Matter](/img/overview/front_matter.png){: .screenshot}

 Go to the Code Editor at the top right.
 The Code Editor gives access to the source code of the site.
-Notice how the h1 and p have `class="editable"`, this is how you control what elements are updated in the Visual Editor.
+Notice how the `h1` and `p` have `class="editable"`, this is how you control what elements are updated in the Visual Editor.

 ![Code Editor](/img/overview/code_editor.png){: .screenshot}

 Let's get into some blogging.
-Click the Collections tab on the left.
+Click the *Collections* tab on the left.
 This brings up your draft posts.

 ![Draft Posts](/img/overview/draft_posts.png){: .screenshot}

 Click on the draft post.
 This will open it up in a Markdown editor.
-Try making a few edits and clicking Publish Post when you're finished.
+Try making a few edits and clicking *Publish Post* when you're finished.

 ![Draft Posts](/img/overview/blog_post.png){: .screenshot}

 To finish off the tutorial we'll go through Collections.
 Collections are a way of grouping related data, on this site we're using it to list the services this agency offers.

-Click Collections and go to services.
+Click *Collections* and go to *Services*.
 You can update items in the collection in a similar way to the blog post.

 ![services](/img/overview/services.png){: .screenshot}